iuliia-sokol/Kapusta/README.md

 Features developed by me: login/register pages, animation, customized datepicker and select, responsive layout (3 breakpoints: 320px, 768px, 1280px), light/dark modes, languages selection, translation of content into Ukrainian, add transaction bar show and hide for mobile version.

-**NOTE:** Please be informed, that loginization via Google might not work properly due to the backend specifics.
+**NOTE:** Please be informed, that loginisation via Google might not work properly due to the backend specifics.